Developer API

 • All plain HTTP endpoints (handshake / app_verify) wrap their response in _res: { _res: 'ok', … } on success, { _res: 'err', code } on failure.
 Always check _res before using the payload — don't treat a hard failure as a normal result.

-• Timestamp validity: a message is rejected if header.ts is older than ~5 minutes or in the future.
+• Timestamp validity: header.ts is accepted from 10 minutes in the past through 3 minutes in the future.
 Sync with /v3/clock first.

 • app_verify must originate from an IP in your server_ips allowlist, or it is rejected.